-When you know the superannuation contribution limits – and the different ways to add money to your super – you can boost your annual tax refund and save painlessly for your retirement.
+When you know the superannuation contribution limits and rates – and the different ways to add money to your super – you can boost your annual tax refund and save painlessly for your retirement.

 Check the superannuation contribution limits to ensure you contribute correctly because if you go over the limits, it can be costly and waste your savings.

 An easy way to contribute is through salary sacrifice.
 This is extra money your request to go directly from your employer into your super fund.
 That money is subtracted from your taxable income, reducing the tax you pay each year.
 There is a limit on the amount of additional money you can put into your superannuation fund each year.

 How you contribute to your superannuation fund plays a part in determining the differences in tax benefits.
 You can choose to contribute before you receive your pay (salary sacrifice) but there is a limit on the amount.
 This is called the ‘concessional contributions cap.’

 The concessional contributions cap is the amount of money you can contribute to your super account at the concessional tax rate of 15%, which is a nice low rate of tax.

 From 2017, no matter your age, you can contribute up to $27,500 per year into your superannuation at the concessional rate including:

 - employer contributions (including contributions made under a salary sacrifice arrangement)